Code-Institute-Submissions/tamirgen-RPC-game_NovResub/README.md

 ### Header

 * The header provides the title of the game.
-* Located at the top of the page saying: Rock Paper Scissors.
+* Located at the top of the page saying: Rock, Paper Scissors.
 ![header](https://github.com/tamirgen/RPC-game/blob/main/assets/media/RPC-HEADER-SS.jpg?raw=true)

 ### The Game Options